PowerGrids/ScalableTestGrids/README.md

 <a name="about"></a>
 ## About ScalableTestGrids

 The ScalableTestGrids is a library of power system large-scale test cases to assess Modelica tools performances.
-It is based on the PowerGrids models and represent an excellent, high-quality and publicly available benchmark to test the efficiency of Modelica tools on large-scale problems and the progresses done on this topic.
+It is based on the PowerGrids models and represents an excellent, high-quality and publicly available benchmark to test the efficiency of Modelica tools on large-scale problems and the progresses done on this topic.

 The library offers the possibility to easily create new test cases by setting the number of generators and loads (N and M).
 Each test system is a 2N x 2N EHV (400 kV) grid, with alternating generator and load nodes.
 Each generator node is fed by a controlled synchronous generator, taken straight from the PowerGrids library examples in the tutorial, and by a step-up transformer.
 Each load node is connected to a step-down transformer to 63 kV, which is followed by M series-connected HV lines, with a load attached at the end of each one.
 The systems start in steady state, then at time = 1 the loads of the upper half of the grid are reduced by 10% - this triggers a transient involving the primary frequency control, and also a bit of inter-area oscillations, since there is some power transfer from south to north at the beginning.